gilleswijnker/coin-assessment/README.md

 Now run the application with `java -jar ./target/CoinSearchEngine-1.0.war`.

 ### Using the application
-The application is available at port 8080 via any internet browser.
+The application is available at port 8080 via any internet browser (https://localhost:8080).
+Note that the certificate will not be trusted, as this is a 'home made' certificate which should be used during development.

 ### Content of the assessment
 See _assessment.md_ for the assessment